pkardas/notes/books/refactoring.md

 subclasses.

-REPLACE TYPE CODE WITH SUBCLASS - Instead of using *flag* in the object indicating type of the class ( eg. `Employe(engineer)`) create specialised superclass.
+REPLACE TYPE CODE WITH SUBCLASS - Instead of using *flag* in the object indicating type of the class ( e.g. `Employe(engineer)`) create specialised superclass.

 REMOVE SUBCLASS - (inverse of *Replace Type Code with Subclasses*).
 Subclasses are useful, but as software system evolves, subclasses can lose their value.
-A subclass that does too little incurs a cost in understanding that is no longer worthwhile.
-When that time, it is best to remove to remove the subclass, replacing it with a field on its superclass.
+A subclass that does too little incur a cost in understanding that is no longer worthwhile.
+When that time, it is best to remove the subclass, replacing it with a field on its superclass.

 EXTRACT SUPERCLASS - If you see 2 classes doing similar things, you can take advantage of the basic mechanism of